beeware/briefcase/docs/reference/platforms/macOS/signing_options.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Apple's notarization server can take a long time to respond - in some cases, hours.
 When
-you submit an app for notarization, you will be provided with a submission ID.
-If the
+you submit an app for notarization, the console output of the ``package`` command will
+provide you with a submission ID.
+If the notarization process is interrupted for any
-notarization process is interrupted, you can use this submission ID with the
+reason (including user intervention), you can use this submission ID with the
 ``--resume`` option to resume the notarization process for an app.